bryn-234/mips-pipeline-verilog/README.md

 ## FPGA Validation
 The processor was tested on FPGA hardware using a predefined instruction memory program.
-Register values and seven-segment display outputs were verified against expected results.
+During execution, the FPGA board displays:

+- **Current Program Counter (PC) value**
+- **Value being written back to the register file**

+These outputs were used to verify correct instruction sequencing and write-back behavior for each pipeline stage.

 📄 **FPGA Test Documentation:**
 [FPGA Instruction Memory Test](docs/instruction_mem_test_comments.pdf)